tamekasmall/CV/README.md

 #### Makers Academy (November 2018 to March 2018)

-- full- time computer programmiung course
+- Full- time computer programmiung course

 #### Institute of Education, University of London,UK (October 2012 to June 2013)